 From the Devices page, select the checkboxes for the devices that you want to configure consent for.

 You can select up to 500 devices for this setting.

-Note: The RCM is only available on Windows devices, if you select any non-Windows device, you will be prompted to modify your selection.
+Note: The RCM is only available on Windows and macOS devices.
+If you select any Linux-based device, you will be prompted to modify your selection.

 Select Actions → Configure Remote Control.